n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.graphql.md

 #### GraphQL mutate
-For this example, we are going to use a fake graphql.
+For this example, we are going to use a fake GraphQL.
 The query is just to show the format of the query.
-In the real world, you probably need to provide *authentication* for mutation.
+In the real world, you probably need to provide authentication for mutation.

 1. Select None for *Authentication*
 2. Enter `https://graphqlzero.almansi.me/api `in the *Endpoint* field.